ZhaomingKong/Real_Noisy_Clean_Color_IMAGES/README.md

 The database will be updated by including more camera lens and more challeging scenes.

-If you find this resource useful, please kindly cite the link.
+If you find this resource useful, please kindly include the link in your paper.

 For more questions, please contact me via kong.zm@mail.scut.edu.cn.